 - FindAMasters: Postgraduate Certificates and Postgraduate Diplomas – A Guide

 Postgraduate study considerations

-People continue to study for a variety of reasons such as:
+People continue to study for a variety of reasons:

-- Need a particular professional or vocational qualification e.g. teaching or social work
+- Need a particular professional or vocational qualification such as teaching or social work.

 Think carefully about your motives for further study.
 We strongly encourage you to talk to a Careers Adviser about your ideas, particularly if your reasons fall into the bottom two points on the list above.